tigoe/SoundExamples/docs/melody.md

 * the tempo at which to play them
 * the time signature of the melody

-The tempo of a melody is generally measured in beats per minute, and the time signature tells you how many beats per measure of music there will be, and what kind of note gets one beat.
+The **tempo** of a melody is generally measured in beats per minute, and the **time signature** tells you how many beats per measure of music there will be, and what kind of note gets one beat.
 The most common time signature, 4/4 time (also called common time) has four beats per measure, and a quarter note gets one beat.
 A melody in common time simplifies things.

 Let's with a simple melody.
 Steve Reich's *[Piano Phase](https://www.scribd.com/doc/90735776/Piano-Phase-Steve-Reich)* is a minimalist duet for two pianos that's twelve notes long, Each note is a sixteenth note.
 The phrase repeated indefinitely on two pianos, with one shifting its tempo slightly to create phase shifting.
 It's written to be played at 72 beats per minute in common time.
 You can store the melody in an integer array.

+<u style="color: green;">Syntax note:</u> an [**array**](https://www.arduino.cc/reference/en/language/variables/data-types/array/) is a variable that can hold multiple values of the same types.
+You use arrays when you need to store similar things, like the values of notes in a melody.

 Start your sketch by setting the refrence frequency and note number for A4 as usual, and a constant for the pin number: